anishmprasad/react-imgr/README.md

 # react-imgr

-Progressive Image component for React.
+A Progressive Image component for React.

 ### Installation